FarragoFiction/SBURBSimulator/javascripts/v2.0/README.txt

 ...
 Should I bite the bullet and add hair as well?
 Will have to add before horns for trolls.
 Hair can be black or white if human. black if troll.

+And, as always, kill Hitler.
+Shit.
+I mean bugs.